timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 Here, we can directly
-apply spaced repetition by creating flashcards for the scenes, sensations, emotions, and beliefs from our unburdening and memory consolidation process.
+apply spaced repetition by creating flashcards for the scenes, sensations, emotions, and beliefs from our unburdening and memory consolidation processes.
 Such a practice is intensive at first
-(as with daily check-ins for a month post-unburdening), but long-term maintenance of healing and freedom from intrusive memories seems to be a fair-trade.
+(as with daily check-ins for a month post-unburdening), but long-term maintenance of healing and freedom from intrusive memories seems to be a fair trade.

 #### Titration